deusx7/deusx7.github.io/posts/bof/posts/storytime.md

 So after i checked other functions i found the other functions interesting to use cause it is moves the value of 1 to the rdi and also the write@plt address is after it
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/c3fd18a9-6583-4076-bfb5-62c6f1627fde)

-But what we should note there is that after the write@plt is called it does *pop rbp* and we will need to pad it with 8 bytes since i'll be using that address 😜
+But what we should note there is that after the write@plt is called it does *pop rbp* and we will need to pad it with 8 bytes since i'll be using the end function write@plt address 😜

 With this the idea of our exploit will be:
 - Overflow the binary to leak write libc then jump to the other function that has a buffer overflow